Tsutomu Ohshima: Karate career

 Ohshima began studying karate in 1948, while a student at Waseda University.
 There, he trained under Shotokan's founder, Gichin Funakoshi, and later became captain of the university's karate club in 1952.
 That same year, Funakoshi personally awarded Ohshima the rank of 3rd dan black belt.
 Ohshima's seniors at the club also influenced his development in karate; they included Shigeru Egami, Toshio Kamata-Watanabe, Hiroshi Noguchi, Tadao Okuyama, and Matsuo Shibuya.
 It was also during this period that he befriended Mitsusuke Harada, who would go on to become a pioneer of karate in Brazil and the United Kingdom.

 In 1955, Ohshima travelled from Japan to the United States of America to continue his tertiary studies in economics at the University of Southern California.
-In 1957, he founded the first university karate club in the USA at the California Institute of Technology (Caltech).
+In 1957, he founded the first university karate club in the US at the California Institute of Technology (Caltech).
 That same year, Funakoshi promoted Ohshima to 5th dan - the highest rank awarded by Funakoshi, and the highest rank in the SKA system to this day.
 In 1959, he founded the Southern California Karate Association (SCKA).

 It was around this time that Ohshima invited Hidetaka Nishiyama to take charge of his karate students in the US, as he was planning to return to Japan following completion of his US university studies.
 The arrangement did not work out satisfactorily, and was to be a source of bitterness between the two masters.
 In the end, unhappy with Nishiyama's actions and the direction being taken, Ohshima settled in the US and continued teaching there.
 Following the SCKA's growth across the US, it was renamed Shotokan Karate of America in 1969.
 Black Belt magazine selected Ohshima as its Japanese Instructor of the Year in 1968.

 During the mid-1970s, Ohshima lived near Griffith Observatory in Los Angeles.
 His main occupation at this time was teaching physical education as a member of the faculty at Caltech.
 Ohshima has written two books on karate - Shotokan Karate of America: The first twenty years (1977) and Notes on training (1998) - and also translated Funakoshi's Karate-do Kyo-han (1973) into English.
 He also demonstrated the nineteen Shotokan kata for Funakoshi's book.
 In 1980, Black Belt magazine announced Ohshima as the inaugural recipient of its Publisher's Award.
 The award recognized "the role he has played in the development of karate in the United States and the world over" (p.
 63).